The Hilbert Series and the Flavor Invariants of the 3HDM: Introduction

 Many of the above methods rely on classifying symmetries of the 3HDM and the parameters which are invariant under such symmetries.
 Therefore a central challenge in the study of extended Higgs sectors is the identification of physical parameters that are independent of basis choices and field redefinitions.
 Indeed, all observable quantities—such as CP-violating observables analogous to the Jarlskog invariant, as well as invariant combinations appearing in renormalization group equations~\cite{Ivanov:2005hg,Ivanov:2006yq,Bednyakov:2018cmx}—must ultimately be expressible in terms of operators that are invariant under the full set of local and global symmetries of the theory.

 In the case of the 2HDM, this problem has been addressed systematically.
-A minimal generating set of invariant operators was identified in~\cite{Bento:2021hyo,Bento:2020jei,Trautner:2018ipq,Davidson:2005cw,Ivanov:2019kyh}.
+A minimal generating set of invariant operators was identified in~\cite{Bento:2021hyo,Bento:2020jei,Trautner:2018ipq,Davidson:2005cw,Ivanov:2019kyh,Bednyakov:2025sri}.
 These approaches made use of bilinears and birdtrack techniques to construct the invariants explicitly.
 Such methods enabled researchers to address important questions about the 2HDM, for example the identification of CP-odd combinations of physical observables.
 However, a similar systematic study has not yet been carried out for the 3HDM, primarily due to the much larger parameter space and the increased complexity of the global symmetry and its irreducible representation content.

-In this work, we aim to perform a similar analysis for the 3HDM.
-In the first place, we aim to compute the Hilbert series of the 3HDM, which encodes both the number and the structure of invariant operators associated with a given group representation.
-As will be described in the following sections, the Hilbert series provides a compact and powerful way to organize invariant operators.
+In this work, we aim to perform a similar analysis for the 3HDM. {We present three main results.
+First, we compute the complete closed-form multigraded Hilbert series of the 3HDM, which encodes both the number of independent invariant operators and their representation content.} As will be described in the following sections, the Hilbert series provides a compact and powerful way to organize invariant operators.
 Closely related techniques appear in a variety of other physical contexts~\cite{Jenkins:2009dy}.
 For example, in $\mathcal{N}=1$ supersymmetric QCD, Hilbert series have been used to characterize and match the chiral rings of theories related by Seiberg duality~\cite{Pouliot:1998yv,Seiberg:1994pq,Hanany:2008sb}.
 Furthermore, these techniques have also been employed in model building to systematically construct Lagrangians consistent with imposed symmetries~\cite{Lehman:2015via}.